Kisspeptin

 8. Half-Life

-Kisspeptin is commonly discussed as having a relatively short plasma half-life of approximately 20–30 minutes.
+Kisspeptin is commonly reported as having a relatively short circulating half-life, often cited in the range of approximately 20–30 minutes depending on the specific form studied.

-Despite this short duration, downstream endocrine signaling effects may persist considerably longer.
+Despite this short plasma duration, downstream endocrine effects may persist considerably longer due to activation of GnRH neurons and subsequent stimulation of LH, FSH, and testosterone signaling pathways.

 9. Storage Information